How does information spread? Your friend just texted about a shooting going on at their campus. Now what? How do you find out more?

 With cell phones in our pockets, the exchange of information is constant.
 Think about this topic and how you may have made judgments based on a text before seeking out more details.

-Memes are flying all over Instagram, Twitter, and SnapChat.
+Memes and videos are flying all over Instagram, Twitter, and TikTok.
 Check these out:

 Thinking Point: What is the motivation behind creating a meme?